Attlee ministry: Welfare

-A more extensive system of social welfare benefits was established by the Attlee Government, which did much to reduce acute social deprivation.
-The cumulative impact of the Attlee's Government's health and welfare policies was such that all the indices of health (such as statistics of school medical or dental officers, or of medical officers of health) showed signs of improvement, with continual improvements in survival rates for infants and increased life expectancy for the elderly.
+A more extensive system of social welfare benefits had been established by the Attlee government, which did much to reduce acute social deprivation.
+The cumulative impact of the Attlee's government's health and welfare policies was such that all the indices of health (such as statistics of school medical or dental officers, or of medical officers of health) showed signs of improvement, with continual improvements in survival rates for infants and increased life expectancy for the elderly.
 The success of the Attlee Government's welfare legislation in reducing poverty was such that, in the general election of 1950, according to one study, "Labour propaganda could make much of the claim that social security had eradicated the most abject destitution of the 1930s".